Of course you should use Kickstarter! Except…

 For example, while board games have a relatively high success rate of around 50%, many of the goals are very low and are just barely met.
 You might have a successful campaign, however, you may only bring in $5,000-$10,000 in revenue.
 Remember as well that this is revenue, not profit – you still have to deliver a game to all your backers.

 And why do the successful campaigns make so much money?
-It’s usually because the author is well known, and the project has some really phenomenal marketing behind it.
+It’s usually because the creator is well-known, and the project has some really phenomenal marketing behind it.
 If nobody knows who you are and you haven’t been promoting this game heavily leading up to your launch, you’re unlikely to be very successful.

 Oh, and all the stats I’ve mentioned above?
 They’re based on projects that were completed.
-Canceled projects are not included in these numbers.
+Cancelled projects are not included in these numbers.
 So the success rate is also inflated.

 Did I mention that if you run a Kickstarter campaign and are successful, you’ll now be running your own business?
 You’ll have to take on all the responsibilities, and will have to figure out shipping, manufacturing, fulfillment, marketing, and all the other things that go along with running a business.